About

 The Area and People We Serve:

-Sinjar and the surrounding areas are the homeland of Iraq’s ancient minorities, including the Yazidis, who continue to face existential challenges, especially in the aftermath of the ISIS genocidal campaign.
+Sinjar and the surrounding areas are the homelands of Iraq’s ancient minorities, including Yazidis, who continue to face existential challenges, especially after the genocidal campaign carried out by ISIS.
 The recent persecution and systematic prejudice have resulted in an undereducated region.
-The lack of universities and other post-secondary school educational institutes in the region have prevented thousands of students from pursuing education.
-A lack of education leads to a lack of opportunity and poor economic prospects for the people of Sinjar, who remain largely employed in traditional agriculture, which has not provided economic opportunity or generated wealth.
-Poverty in Sinjar and in neighboring districts is widespread.
+The lack of universities and other post-secondary educational institutes in the region has prevented thousands of students from pursuing educational opportunities.
+The lack of education inhibits economic growth, as the people of Sinjar remain largely reliant on traditional agriculture, which does not provide economic opportunities or generate wealth.
+Poverty in Sinjar and in neighboring districts is high.
+More than half of the population displaced in 2014 has not been able to return.
+The lack of opportunity in Sinjar is one of the factors impacting people’s decision not to return to their homeland.

-To help minorities in Iraq, including the Yazidis, recover and thrive after the genocide, quality education must be made available to thousands of young men and women every year.
-Without proper education, the region will continue to decline and economic opportunity will not be generated.
-This will cause more than half of the population currently displaced to remain displaced.
-In addition, those who have returned may begin to leave the region if job creation remains stagnant and the economy does not function.
+To help minorities in Iraq, including the Yazidis, recover and thrive after the genocide, quality education must be made available to thousands of young graduates every year.
+Without proper education, the region will continue to decline, and economic opportunity will fail to emerge.
+This will cause more than half of the population who are currently displaced to remain dispossessed; not only that, those who have returned could begin to leave the region if jobs are not created and a functional economy is not built.